Earby: History

 The Yorkshire Dales Lead Mining Museum was based in the old Grade II* listed Grammar School building; it closed in January 2016.
 The Robert Windle's Foundation, a charity established in the 1600s and original owners of the building, have now taken back control and are working to establish a community hub and café for the benefit of the residents of the locality.

 Transport

-The town has a daily bus service (280) between Preston and Skipton, operated by Stagecoach Merseyside & South Lancashire, together with a daily bus service (M5) from Barnoldswick to Burnley provided by the Burnley Bus Company.
+The town has bus services to Preston and Skipton, operated by Stagecoach Cumbria and North Lancashire, as well as services to Barnoldswick to Burnley provided by the Burnley Bus Company.